GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ## AoS vs SoA

 This ECS implementation uses an array-of-structures (AoS) layout, where each component is stored as a single object.
-This is simple and works well when systems need all fields of a component.
-Some ECS designs use a struct-of-arrays (SoA) layout instead, where each field is stored in a separate array.
-This can improve performance by enabling better cache use and vectorization.
+This works well when systems need all fields of a component.
+Some ECS designs use a struct-of-arrays (SoA) layout instead, where each field is stored in a separate array, which is better for auto-vectorizaton.

-AoS is simpler to work with, while SoA can be faster depending on the hardware and access patterns.
 Below is a visualization of both layouts for a component with three fields:

 ### Array of Structures (AoS; what was used)
 ![AoS Code](./readmeimages/aos.png)